Pseudonym-Tim/mew-cat-part-framework/README.md

 }
 ```

+## Uninstaller
+A tool for uninstalling custom cat parts from your save files has been included!

 ## Other Notes

 MewCatPartFramework detects and corrects any timeline frame mismatches automatically when custom textures are appended. **Do not add an empty padding frame yourself!** Manual padding will interfere with the framework's alignment handling.